 The characteristics developed during the lifetime of an individual that cannot be passed on to its progeny which we term as acquired traits or characters.
 The lifetime experiences of an individual cannot be passed on to its progeny and cannot direct evolution.

 For example, if we breed a group of mice and remove the tails of these mice by surgery, the progeny would not be tailless because removal of the tail cannot change the genes of germ cells of the mice.
-So this procedure cannot direct evolution.
-Thus it proves that changes in non-reproductive tissue cannot be passed on to the DNA of the germ cells.
+So this procedure cannot direct evolution genetic drift.
+Thus it proves that changes in non-reproductive tissue cannot be passed on to the DNA of the germ cells in genetic drift.

 Inherited traits are those characteristics which are received by off springs from their parents that means from one generation to another through specific genes like color of eye, and hair, shape of nose, earlobes etc.

 It is the development of one or more species from an existing speciation.
-It occurs when two populations are isolated in geographically and reproductively leading to almost no gene flow between the two population.
+It occurs when two populations are isolated in geographically and reproductively leading to almost no gene flow between the two population includes genetic drift.

 However, inbreeding continues within the isolated population producing more and more generation.
 Eventually , the members of these two groups will be incapable of reproducing with each other even if they happen to meet.
 Over generations, genetic drift accumulates different changes in a sub-population.
-Natural selection may also operate variably in these different geographic location.
+Natural selection may also operate variably in these different geographic location by genetic drift.
 For example, in the territory of one sub-population, crows may get eliminated by eagles.
+It is an example of genetic drift.

 But this may not be the case in the other sub-population, whereas a result ,the crow numbers will become very high.
 As an outcome of this, the green variation will not be selected at the first site, while it will be strongly selected at the second.

 Together, the processes of genetic drift and natural selection may make two isolated sub-populations more and more different from each other.
-New species will be formed by this process.
+New species will be formed by this process genetic drift.

 These new species may have developed